-The Faculty of Arts is comprised of two graduate schools and five academic schools.
+The Faculty of Arts is comprised of one graduate school and five academic schools.

 Graduate School of Humanities and Social Sciences

 The Graduate School of Humanities and Social Sciences offers exciting opportunities for intellectual engagement and collegiality.
 Our academic and professional staff foster and support cohort-building and networking between students.

 The Asia Institute is the University of Melbourne's key centre for studies in Asian languages and cultures.
 Programs include Arabic, Chinese, Indonesian and Japanese languages, as well as Asian and Islamic Studies.
 The Asia Institute hosts the Centre for Contemporary Chinese Studies, the National Centre of Excellence for Islamic Studies and the Population, Migration and Multicultural Studies Network.

 The School is a thriving centre for critical thinking in the humanities.
 Study areas include literary and cultural studies, art history, cinema and performance, media and communication and Australian indigenous studies.
 The School hosts the ARC Centre of Excellence for the History of Emotions, the Australian Institute of Art History, the Australian Centre, and the Research Unit in Public Culture.

 The School was formed in 2011 and offers programs in History, History and Philosophy of Science, Philosophy, Classics and Archaeology.
 The School hosts the Grimwade Centre for Cultural Materials Conservation, the Program in Jewish Culture and Society, as well as a range of other research centres and networks.